This data sheet provides an overview of the network security features available on Cisco® ASR 1000 Series Aggregation Services Routers.

 • Hardware QoS-without service blades-and sophisticated encrypted IP Multicast handling allow highly scalable designs integrating voice and video with IPsec.

-• PKI features allow preshared and certificates for both site-to-site and remote access; the Cisco IOS Software Certificate Server provides for ease of use in provisioning the secure network.
+• PKI features allow preshared and certificates for both site-to-site and remote access.

 Cisco ASR 1000 Series Routers embed QoS processing on the QuantumFlow Processor:

 • Traffic Processor: An entire piece of silicon in the QuantumFlow Processor is dedicated for QoS, facilitating traffic shaping and policing functions for thousands of spokes with virtually no effect on the route processor itself.
 In contrast, traditional single-CPU midrange routers would result in stress on the route processor under such conditions, potentially endangering the very availability of networks.